 This screening is also strong enough to be set up as an independent fence.
 Make sure it’s at least 24 inches tall and 6 inches in the ground.
 Install it around any pond or body of water you want to keep toad free; its strong enough to keep out snakes and lizards too.

 If you’re not able to install screening due to the lay of the land or cosmetic reasons, another option is our SOLAR POWERED GROUND STAKE REPELLERS.
 Our repeller is one of kind and not available for sale elsewhere.
-These units use a range of repellents toads do not like and can cover large areas too.
+These units use a range of sounds toads do not like and can cover large areas too.

 Our design uses the sun to charge an on board battery so the device runs on its own, around the clock.
 The main way it works is by releasing a vibration that will both move the ground and create a sound wave small rodents, frogs and snakes don’t like.
 It will vibrate several times a minute constantly rotating its cycle.
 But it also sends out an annoying sound frogs do not like it and will avoid areas where the sound is active.